conradakunga/Blog/_posts/2025-04-23-designing-building-packaging-a-scalable-testable-net-open-source-component-part-7-sequence-verification-with-moq.md

     Times.Once);
 ```

-This, however, does not work as a [Stream](https://learn.microsoft.com/en-us/dotnet/api/system.io.stream?view=net-9.0) is reference type, and therefore the **Moq** engine cannot determine **equality** out of the box without some extra work.
+This, however, does not work as a [Stream](https://learn.microsoft.com/en-us/dotnet/api/system.io.stream?view=net-9.0) is a reference type, and therefore the **Moq** engine cannot determine **equality** out of the box without some extra work.

-Luckily, there is a better solution to this: **Moq** supports a construct - the `MockSequence`.
-This can be used to setup the **order in which methods are expected to be called**.
+Luckily, a better solution exists: **Moq** supports a construct - the `MockSequence`.
+This can be used to set up the **order in which methods are expected to be called**.

 This is implemented as follows: